 Seasons of Queer: Spring Fling

 Spring is that time of the year when you put away the jewel-tones in exchange for pastels and citrus hues.
-We thought what better way to welcome longer days, clearer weather (in Australia anyway) and our third Season of Queer story, titled Spring Fling, by featuring an array of fresh colours like chartreuse, orange and lime.
+We thought what better way to welcome longer days, clearer weather (in the Southern Hemisphere anyway) and our third shoot, Spring Fling, by featuring an array of fresh colours like chartreuse, orange and lime.

-I collaborated again with Genesis Mansilongan and continue our spotlight on queer Asian visibility and also the conversation on how colourism dominates within the Asian community.
-Light complexion is perceived more beautiful or prized as opposed to darker skin.
-To highlight the beauty of all skin colour, we used three Filipino boys of different complexions in our first story Seasons of Queer – Autumn Dreaming and repeat this casting technique for our latest story.
+For this story, Genesis and I continue to focus on queer Asian visibility and colourism within the Asian community, where light complexion is perceived more beautiful or prized as opposed to darker skin.
+To highlight the beauty of all skin colour, we previously worked with three Filipino subjects of different complexions in our debut Seasons of Queer series, Autumn Dreaming and repeat this casting technique for our latest chapter.

 Photographer – Henry Ng